vinyl420/portfolio/README.md

-# portfoliohtml
+# portfolio
 Hey!
-I made this solely in HTML and css :D
+I made this!